 Regardless of which products you use, remember to keep your sensitive skincare routine simple, consistent, and hydration-focused!

-Less is More: More exposures equals more risk, so stick to the fewest number of products you feel you need, and avoid products with long ingredient lists.
+Less is More: Risk increases with each additional exposure, so stick to only what you need, and avoid products with long ingredient lists.

 Consistency: Varying your skincare habits or frequently introducing new things can make it difficult to identify the culprit if a problem arises.
-It also means you are unlikely to see the full benefit of a particular formula or ingredient because most things accrue maximum effect after consistent use over weeks or even months.
+It also means you are unlikely to see full benefits because most things accrue effect over weeks or even months of consistent use.

 Hydration and Protection: Keep that all-important skin barrier healthy by avoiding over-stripping during cleansing and then locking moisture in with a moisturizer that has an emollient in it soon after washing.